HyphenateInc/Hyphenate-SDK-Web/sdk/README.md

 * [sdk] Add a new friend will create spare subscription information
 * [sdk] Send messages continually will cause the problem of message id repetition
-* [sdk] Adapt size of pictures whild sdk and webim sending pictures to each other
+* [sdk] Adapt size of pictures while sdk and webim sending pictures to each other
 * [demo] Optimize sdk/demo.html, fix the problem that some of dependent files can't be found
 * [demo] Fix the problem that off-line messages count not right